nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 	def event_eventName(self):
 		# Event routine.

 In fact, we have met an actual "event" before: `event_NVDAObject-Init`.
 This is a special event (one of many events defined in NVDA) fired when NVDA meets a new object and initializes it according to your input (see the section on overriding object properties for more information).
-Let's meet other events you may see while wriring your add-on.
+Let's meet other events you may see while writing your add-on.

 ### Example 4: Announcing the changed name of a control